carpentries/governance/minutes/2020/EC-minutes-2020-04-23.md

 The voting is scheduled for November 2020 and the official timeline can be found in the [Carpentries Handbook](https://docs.carpentries.org/topic_folders/governance/bylaws.html#nominations-and-elections).
-The members of the EC will think which functions need to be filled and point potential candidates to the blog post that will advertise the EC nomination.
+The members of the EC will think which functions need to be filled by new members and point potential candidates to the blog post that will advertise the EC nomination.

-Action item: Generate an issue to find volunteers (Elizabeth )
+Action item: Generate an issue to find volunteers (Elizabeth)

 #### Report on the Online Carpentries Workshops: Project Pilot